netiken/m3/README.md

 cargo run --release -- --root=./data_window --mixes spec/all_counterfactual_window.mix.json mlsys
 ```

-Then reproduce the results in the script `parsimon-eval/expts/fig_8/analysis/analysis_counterfactual.ipynb`.
+Then reproduce the results in the notebook `parsimon-eval/expts/fig_8/analysis/analysis_counterfactual.ipynb`.

 # Train your own model

+* Please use the demo data in `data` in the main directory to test the training process.

 1. To generate data for training and testing your own model, run: